-Participating Research Groups and Scientific Platforms
+Participating Research Groups and Platforms

 CarrerasLeaders applicants can choose the most adequate lab for their research idea.
-See below the 39 research groups and 8 scientific platforms that participate in the program.
+See below the 41 research groups and 8 scientific platforms that participate in the program.
 Applicants are encouraged to discuss the feasibility of their idea with the research group or platform of their interest.
 More info can also be found here.

 Lab teams & Core units